Semi-Integration glossary

 Approved app developer

-A developer Clover has approved to submit apps to the Clover App Market.
+Clover-approved developer can submit apps to the Clover App Market.
 You can apply to become an approved developer through the Developer Dashboard.

 Auth